-If you have worked on good-old MS-DOS, you might have used or heard about DF-EDIT.
-The DF-EDIT, stands for Directory File Editor, is an obscure DOS file manager, originally written by Larry Kroeker for MS-DOS and PC-DOS systems.
-It is used to display the contents of a given directory or file in MS-DOS and PC-DOS systems.
+If you have worked on good-old MS-DOS, you might have used or at least heard about DF-EDIT.
+The DF-EDIT, stands for Directory File Editor, is a DOS file manager, originally written by Larry Kroeker for MS-DOS and PC-DOS systems.
+It is used to display the contents of a given directory or file DOS systems.
 Today, I stumbled upon a similar utility named DF-SHOW (Directory File Show), a terminal file manager for Unix-like operating systems.
 It is an Unix rewrite of obscure DF-EDIT file manager and is based on DF-EDIT 2.3d release from 1986.
 DF-SHOW is completely free, open source and released under GPLv3.

 DF-SHOW can be able to,